awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

 # lrwxrwxrwx 1 root root 12 Aug 12 09:42 pci-0000:00:15.0-usb-0:4:1.0-video-index1 -> ../../video1
 ```

-and, yes... two video capture devices matching the USB devices.
+Note two video capture devices matching the USB devices.
 If you have additional devices, they may be listed here as well.
 Do take note of the symbolic link for the device you wish to use (`/dev/video0` in this guide).
 Verify that the path (e.g. `pci-0000:00:15.0-usb-0:4:1.0-video-index0` is correct for the physical connection of your device).

 Now check the video device binding